BlueDotBrigade/weevil/README.md

 3. Persisted State
    - Filter history, user comments, and other metadata are automatically loaded when a log file is opened.
    - The application's state is stored as an XML [sidecar][Sidecar] which can be shared with colleagues.
+4. Non-Destructive operations
-4. All operations are non-destructive; the original log file will not be modified.
+   - The original log file is never modified.
 5. Pinned Records
    - Ensures that those records are always included in the files results.
 6. Simplified Exception Callstack
    - Calls to .NET library methods are automatically remocied from call stacks, thus making it easier for the analyst to focus on the business domain logic.
    - Full callstack is still available.
+7. Clear Operations
+   - Can be used to reduce RAM footprint, speed up filtering, and reduce visual noise.

 ### Filtering